Deveshjoshi101/30-Days-DevOps/CONTRIBUTING.md

 - We use GitHub issues to track bugs and feature requests.
 - Pull requests are reviewed regularly, but response times may vary.

+## Maintainers
+Our maintainers are here to help and ensure that contributions are reviewed promptly.
+You can mention @Maintainers for assistance on issues or pull requests.

 ## Get in Touch
 - If you have any questions or need further guidance, feel free to reach out to the maintainers.